songololo/aiovectortiler/docs/install.md

 sudo apt-get update \
     && sudo apt-get install -y git build-essential python3 python3-pip python3-psycopg2 python3-shapely \
     && pip3 install pip --upgrade

+# On earlier versions of Ubuntu you will also need to install the protobuf library
+sudo apt-get install -y protobuf-compiler

 ```
 On a Mac, the conda python package manager is recommended as an easy manner for installing these packages.